Artists

 Chant / Singer

-A graduate of the CNSMD in Paris, as well as of William Christie's "Jardin des Voix" and nominated in the "Most promising lyrical artist" category of the Victoires de la Musique classique 2007, she quickly sang many roles of the repertoire: Susanna (Le Nozze di Figaro) at Angers-Nantes Opéra and at the Opéra de Lausanne, Despina (Così fan tutte) at the Opéra de Nice, Servilia (La clemenza di Tito) at the Opéra de Paris and the Festival d'Aix en Provence, but also The Princess (L'Enfant et les sortilèges), Ninette (L'amour des trois oranges) and Suor Genovieffa (Suor Angelica) at the Opéra de Paris, the title role of Messager's Véronique at the Théâtre du Châtelet, Gabrielle (La Vie Parisienne) at Angers-Nantes Opera, Nanetta (Falstaff) at the Théâtre des Champs-Elysées, Adina (L'Elisir d'Amore) and Pamina (Die Zauberflöte) at the Opéra d'Avignon, Andreloun (Mireille) at the Chorégies d'Orange, Hébé, Fatime and Phani (Les Indes Galantes) at the Opéra national de Bordeaux and the Concertgebouw in Bruges, or Drusilla, Amore and Valletto in various productions of L'Incoronazione di Poppea (Opéra de Paris, Théâtre des Champs-Elysées, Berlin Staatsoper, Théâtre de la Monnaie in Brussels, Grand Théâtre de Genève, Opéras de Lille and Dijon), to name a few.
+A graduate of the CNSMD de Paris, she trained at William Christie’s “Jardin des Voix” and was nominated in 2007 in the “Révélation Lyrique” category at the Victoires de la Musique Classique.
+She quickly took on numerous operatic roles: Susanna (Le Nozze di Figaro) at Angers-Nantes Opéra and the Opéra de Lausanne, Despina (Così fan tutte) at the Opéra de Nice, Servilia (La clemenza di Tito) at the Opéra de Paris and the Festival d’Aix-en-Provence, as well as La Princesse (L’Enfant et les Sortilèges), Ninette (L’Amour des Trois Oranges), and Suor Genovieffa (Suor Angelica) at the Opéra de Paris, the title role in Véronique by Messager at the Théâtre du Châtelet, Gabrielle (La Vie Parisienne) at Angers-Nantes Opéra, Nanetta (Falstaff) at the Théâtre des Champs-Élysées, Adina (L’Elisir d’Amore) and Pamina (Die Zauberflöte) at the Opéra d’Avignon, Andreloun (Mireille) at the Chorégies d’Orange, Hébé, Fatime, and Phani (Les Indes Galantes) at the Opéra National de Bordeaux and the Concertgebouw in Bruges, and Drusilla, Amore, and Valletto in various productions of L’Incoronazione di Poppea (Opéra de Paris, Théâtre des Champs-Élysées, Staatsoper Berlin, Théâtre de la Monnaie in Brussels, Grand Théâtre de Genève, Opéras de Lille and Dijon), to name just a few.

-Amel Brahim-Djelloul is the artistic director of the association Nour with whom she sets up various projects ranging from teaching to the production of new shows and recordings.
+Amel Brahim-Djelloul is artistic director of the association Nour, through which she develops a variety of projects ranging from education to the production of new performances and recordings.

-She has been represented by RSB Artists since 2010.
+She has been represented by RSBA since 2010.

 Dominique Visse